 - Newton Avenue North, Minneapolis: Built in 1904, this was one of his childhood homes.
 Hennepin County assessed its value at $87,000 in 2016.

 - A single-family home on King Creek Road in Golden Valley.
 The half-acre lot and 1985-built one-story house is worth $431,000, according to Hennepin County (2016).

 - An undeveloped lot on Aztec Drive in Eden Prairie, MN: 0.91 acres with an assessed value of $247,000.
 Prince apparently bought the land with the intent to build Paisley Park there.
 The City Council turned him down after nearby homeowners raised concerns about the potential noise, according to a reader who owns an adjacent parcel in Eden Prairie.

-Prince died unexpectedly on April 21, 2016 due to an accidental overdose of the opioid, fentanyl.
-According to published reports, Prince had been taking pain killers due to ongoing pain from hip surgery that was done in the mid-2000s.
+Prince died unexpectedly on April 21, 2016 due to an accidental overdose of the opioid – fentanyl.
+According to published reports, Prince had been taking pain killers due to ongoing pain from hip surgery done in the mid-2000s.

 His impact on the Minneapolis Sound and the world of music is well documented, BUT he still loved to listen to the classics.
-One of his last record purchases was made in person at the Electric Fetus record store (in Minneapolis, MN) just 5 days before his passing.
-He bought a copy of Stevie Wonder's "Talking Book" and later tweeted the following to the Electric Fetus:
+One of the last record purchases he made was at the Electric Fetus record store (in Minneapolis, MN) just 5 days before his death.
+He bought a copy of Stevie Wonder’s “Talking Book” to commemorate Record Store Day and tweeted the following: